 15. The PI of my study is changing.
 What should I do?

 You will need a change in research to change the PI.
-Either the old or the new PI will be able to submit the change.
+Both the old and new PI will be able to submit the change.
+Please remember to also include revised documents (i.e., protocol, consent form, recruitment and HIPAA forms) that may include the old PI’s name and contact information.

 16. Where do I upload the track changes version of my documents?

 To upload tracked changes copies of existing documents, select “Update” to the left of the document name.
 Only one version of each document should be visible.
 Upload tracked changes copies of documents when revisions are requested by the IRB or for changes in research.